logo

 The Municipality reached out to provincial authorities and the Insurance Bureau of Canada but was told a blanket extension was not possible.

 Coun.
-Laurie Rodger said while the Municipality shouldn’t be responsible for contacting insurance companies on behalf of residents but advocated for council to take action in case any resident is unable to contact their insurer.
+Laurie Rodger said while the Municipality cannot be responsible for contacting insurance companies on behalf of residents, he advocated that efforts be made to make it known to everyone that the deadline is coming up.

-Council direct administration to undertake public awareness efforts about the upcoming deadline, how to meet the deadline and the potential consequences of missing it.
+Council directed administration to undertake public awareness efforts about the upcoming deadline, how to meet the deadline and the potential consequences of missing it.

 Post-wildfire construction in the Cabin Creek neighbourhood on April 7, 2026. // Bob Covey